Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 major religions, and found it both alarming and fascinating that such subtle differences in doctrine had led to so much strife.

-"Anyway---Christianity came to dominate the West, from about a millenia and a half ago until the present day.
+"Anyway-Christianity came to dominate the West, from about a millenia and a half ago until the present day.
 During that time, the Jews, followers of Judaism that is, had been dispersed throughout Europe away from our homeland.
 For many reasons that I won't go into now, it was not just legally sanctioned, but